JitLabConnect/jitlabconnect.github.io/README.md

 ## Advantages
 - Support for **Push requests** and **Merge requests**
 - Detailed configuration of actions: **Comment**, **Activity**, **Do nothing**
-- Support of multiple tasks in a single request
+- Support for multiple tasks in a single request
+- Support for jira transitions
 - Adding links to tasks
 - [Open source](https://github.com/JitLabConnect/jitlabconnect.github.io/)